oxguy3/uc-class-notes/JOUR 2040C (Spring 2020)/notes/ap-stylebook.md

   * lowercase because there have been many of them
 * [illegal](https://apstylebook.com/ap_stylebook/illegal)
   * only means a violation of the law (except in sports/games)
-  * be careful if a judge hasn't declared it
+  * be careful if a judge hasn't declared it so
 * [illegal immigration](https://apstylebook.com/ap_stylebook/illegal-immigration)
   * will be covered later
 * [impeachment](https://apstylebook.com/ap_stylebook/impeachment)